movementkitchen/website/src/pages/index.md

 Wherever you are in your life, we will work together to create an action plan with weekly milestones to help you reach your health and fitness goals.

-Movement Kitchen is LGBTQ+ friendly.
+Movement Kitchen is *LGBTQ+ friendly*.
 Every human is welcome, whatever their gender identity.

 Find out how we can work together [here](/movement-coaching/).